ricomegens/IPASS/readME.md

 # Application
 The project application can be run by running main.py.
 Here you can run the simulation step from step and start or reset a new game after.
+In the main file it is also possible to compute calculations.

 # Algorithm
 The application works based on an algorithm called expectiminimax.
 In this algorithm we have 2 players taking turns playing